huongntt309/INT3404E_20_ImageProcessing_Group3/README.md

 ### Model Selection
 We explored several object detection models for the Sino-nom Character Localization dataset:

-1. Detectron2: A highly modular and flexible library for state-of-the-art object detection tasks.
+1. Detectron2: A modular library for advanced object detection tasks.
-2. DETR: An end-to-end object detection model combining Transformer architecture with a CNN backbone.
+2. DETR: End-to-end object detection using Transformers and CNNs.
-3. YOLOv5: A real-time object detection system known for its speed and accuracy.
+3. YOLOv5: Fast and accurate real-time object detection system.
+4. YOLOv8: Enhanced YOLO series model with improved detection accuracy.
-4. YOLOv8: The latest in the YOLO series, providing significant improvements in detection accuracy.
+5. YOLOv9: The latest YOLO model offering significant detection accuracy improvements.

 Results: Using the Average Precision (AP) metric, we found that YOLOv8 outperformed other models with an mAP of approximately 0.8.
 Therefore, we chose YOLOv8 as our primary model.